-Massachusetts tried to make its equity laws strict but allowed its medical operators to have priority on par with the Social Equity applicants.
+Massachusetts tried to make its equity laws strict.
+But it allowed its medical operators to have priority on par with the Social Equity applicants.

-Smith Ellis explained the Cannabis Dispensary Association (CDA), dominated by corporate cannabis companies, filed a lawsuit since they don’t want Social Equity applicant-owned home delivery or couriers to succeed because they want to control the entirety of the market.
+Smith Ellis explained the Cannabis Dispensary Association (CDA), dominated by corporate cannabis companies, filed a lawsuit.
+They don’t want Social Equity applicant-owned home delivery or couriers to succeed.
+They want to control the entirety of the market.

-Goines said the CDA wanted to sue to end delivery license and priority access Social Equity Applicants which would dismantle the social equity program.
+Goines said the CDA wanted to sue to end delivery licenses and priority access Social Equity Applicants.
+If they won, it would dismantle the social equity program.
 He noted the “extremes they’re willing to go to.”

 The Courier and Home Delivery Fight